Memory Corruption when accessing an output buffer without validating its size during IOCTL processing

 Exploitation Status

-Analyst Notes: As of Dec 18, 2025, there is no public information indicating active exploitation of this vulnerability.
-However, due to the nature of the flaw, the potential for exploitation is high.
+Analyst Notes: As of August 5, 2026, there is no public information indicating active exploitation or a public proof-of-concept for this vulnerability.
+The flaw is inherently dangerous due to the potential for memory corruption, but it is currently mitigated by the requirement for local, authenticated access.

 Analyst Recommendation